nwfsc-fram/boatnet-module/CONTRIBUTING.md

 ## Unit Testing

-* The test-boatnet-module project is intended to be used for all testing purposes.
+* The test-boatnet-module project is intended to be used for all @boatnet module testing purposes.
 It is a Vue app so you can add components to its UI.
+* Unit tests are not yet required, but it's a near-term goal to get these into our build process.
 * E2E testing is not currently working correctly
 * Unit testing
   * See tests/unit directory for examples.